-In normal healthy fertile females, ovulation with rupture of the mature ovarian follicle and release of the eggs occurs within 38 hours of the surge in luteinizing hormone (LH).
+In normal healthy fertile women, ovulation with rupture of the mature ovarian follicle and release of the eggs occurs within 38 hours of the surge in luteinizing hormone (LH).
 However, in a small percentage of women, the dominant follicle will undergo the luteinization process but will not rupture following the midcycle LH surge.
 This is called LUF (luteinized unruptured follicle syndrome).
 As a result of the increased progesterone secretion, the endometrium undergoes the secretory changes, but, obviously, without the release of the oocyte , pregnancy cannot occur.
 This means that the cycles are regular; and hormonal studies (Day 21 progesterone level) , the basal body temperature curve, and the findings in an endometrial biopsy will all be consistent with ovulation.

 This is obviously a difficult diagnosis to make; and can only be made by serial vaginal ultrasound scans to track ovulation.
 These scans show that the follicle matures; but the dominant follicle fails to rupture.
 The lack of follicle rupture and the lack of free peritoneal fluid around the time of ovulation are used to establish the diagnosis of LUF.
 This condition is also called "trapped egg syndrome".